 - Men are twice as likely to binge drink as women.8

-- Approximately four-and-a-half percent of men met the criteria for alcohol dependence in the last year.8
+- Approximately 8.4 percent of men met the criteria for alcohol dependence in the last year.8

 - Men are nearly twice as likely as women to have been intoxicated behind the wheel or involved in fatal motor vehicle traffic accidents.8

 - Excessive drinking in men increases aggression, raising the risk of physical assault on another person.8

 - Men are more likely than women to commit suicide while under the influence of alcohol.8

 - Excessive alcohol use is a common factor in sexual assault.
 It also increases a man’s risk of engaging in unprotected sex and sex with multiple partners, which increases the risk of sexually transmitted diseases.8

 - Alcohol use increases the risk of cancers of the mouth, throat, esophagus, liver and colon in men.8